-Gus Worland is an Australian television and radio personality and founder of men’s mental health foundation, Gotcha4Life.
+Gus Worland is an Australian television and radio personality and director and founder of mental health foundation, Gotcha4Life.
 He is well known for his series of reality television programs for Foxtel (An Aussie Goes Barmy, An Aussie Goes Bolly and An Aussie Goes Calypso) and A&E (Marathon Man).
 He has also covered Commonwealth and Olympic Games for Foxtel.

 Hosting the 2016 ABC series Man Up was pivotel for Gus.
 The series was an exploration of modern masculinity (which Gus views is toxic) and men’s mental health issues – challenging masculine stereotypes and getting men better connected and breaking the silence around suicide.

 Following the enormous imapct of Man Up, Gus founded Gotcha4Life with the mission to target Men’s Mental Health – with the goal of saving lives and making a significant impact in raising the mental state of boys, men and their families.

 Gotcha4Life today drives real change and funds educational workshops and innovative training programs throughout Australia that build mental fitness in all individuals, organisations and communities to activate strong, open and binding relationships.

 He has been married for over 20 years to Vicky and has three teenage kids.
 Women want him to meet their mothers and blokes want to be him: Gus just wants to give them all a hug.

 Gus is a proud ambassador for men’s clothing brand Johnny Bigg.